-Experimental AI-generated summary referencing Polymarket data · UpdatedWill Iran sabotage undersea internet cables by April 30?
+Experimental AI-generated summary referencing Polymarket data.
+This is not trading advice and plays no role in how this market resolves. · UpdatedWill Iran sabotage undersea internet cables by April 30?

 Will Iran sabotage undersea internet cables by April 30?